Party on the roof and walk across the Brooklyn bridge: how to spend a weekend in new York (July 17-19)

 Where: Online

-Read more: to understand the history of art, in this course you will consider all 10 masterpieces — but from all possible angles.
+Read more: to understand the history of art, in this course you will consider only 10 of masterpieces, but in all possible angles.

 Cost: Free